-Sector Erase, Block Erase and Chip Erase
+Sector Erase and Bulk Erase

 The Page Program (PP) instruction allows bits to be reset from 1 to 0.
 Before this can be applied, the bytes of memory need to have been erased to all 1s (FFh).
-This can be achieved a sector at a time, using the Sector Erase (SE) instruction, a block at a time using the Block Erase (BE) instruction or throughout the entire memory, using the Chip Erase (CE) instruction.
-This starts an internal Erase cycle (of duration tSE tBE or tCE).
+This can be achieved either a sector at a time, using the Sector Erase (SE) instruction, or throughout the entire memory, using the Bulk Erase (BE) instruction.
+This starts an internal Erase cycle (of duration t{SE} or t{BE}).
 The Erase instruction must be preceded by a Write Enable (WREN) instruction.